 Arriving at the home page our eyes are

 Is there dinosaurs in the Bible?

 In the beginning, the web was without form or grammar.

 We will start by answering that question with a question.

-He then attempts to be clever by attempting to answer a question with another question.
-Never a good idea when trying to make a point.
+Attempting to answer a question with another question is never a good idea when trying to make a point.

-While the first portion of the statement is correct that naturalist Sir Richard Owen coined the word “Dinosauria” (meaning “Terrible Reptile” or “Fearfully Great Reptile”), the remainder of the statement is complete and total bullshit.
+While the first portion of the statement is correct that naturalist Sir Richard Owen coined the word “Dinosauria” (meaning “Terrible Reptile” or “Fearfully Great Reptile”), the remainder of the statement is completely false and total bullshit.

-Mr. Williams makes a feeble attempt to link fantasy (mythical dragons) to reality (extinct dinosaurs) by asserting the definition of the words are the exact same creatues.
+Mr. Williams attempts to link fantasy (mythical dragons) to reality (extinct dinosaurs) by asserting the definition of the words are the exact same creatures.
 They are not.
 Dinosaurs have been extinct for roughly 65 MILLION years and Dragons are just mythical creatures from stories and fucking awesome role playing games.

 A quick look at the King James and New King James versions of the bible usage of the term “dragon” shows some drastic differences.
 In the King James version of the bible, the Hebrew words that are translated most often as “dragon or dragons” are “tanniym and tanniyn”.
 Here are a few translation examples:

 In the book of Job it mentions of a creature that some commentaries have identified as a hippo or elephant, but after reading that he had a tail like a cedar, I can not see how that they can justify the tail of either one of these animals being a cedar.
 Take a close look at the two animals, does either one of their tails remind you of a cedar?